oddlama/vane/README.md

 - [ ] Build portals of arbitrary shape and orientation to get around easily (even horizontal!)
 - [ ] Integrates with regions to control portal connection access
+- [ ] Apply different styles so your portal fits your building style
+- [ ] Dynmap integration shows icons for global portals

 #### Regions